MalinescuIonut/VideoSummarizer/README.md

 deploy.prototxt.txt: https://raw.githubusercontent.com/opencv/opencv/master/samples/dnn/face_detector/deploy.prototxt

 All these files must be added to a "weights" folder inside the folder containing the script.

 I also placed the script inside the folder containing all the clusters.

 An output file will be created in the same directory containing the gender info about each cluster.

+I will also add an example of an output file after running the program on the clusters created for the movie "Bacalaureat"